arcterys-arcterys/codePathPreWork/README.md

 - Feel free to play around with other elements, such as image views, textfields, etc.
 - Implement a way to change the color of the text as well
 - currently implemented:
-- background changes to randome color
+- background changes to random color